This post may contain affiliate links. Read our disclosure policy here.

 How do Homemade Granola Bars Stick Together

-Sucanat (or brown sugar) combined with honey (or another syrup) is like a glue that helps dry ingredients to stick together.
+Brown sugar combined with honey is the glue that helps dry ingredients stick together.
 While you can make the substitutions I suggest in this recipe, don’t omit these “sticky” ingredients.

 Another hack to keep homemade granola bars from falling apart is pressing down when you spread the mix into the pan.
 This will help the mixture stick together while cooking.